chenyubi14/quantum_oscill_freq/README.md

 If you replaced `fermi_surface_plot.py` with `fs.py`, the above two issues are resolved.
 Please refer to QijingZheng/VASP_FermiSurface for the tutorial of using this `fermi_surface_plot.py` file.

+### Extremal orbital visualization
-(6) Visualization of extremal Fermi surface orbitals Working on it.
+Visualization of extremal Fermi surface orbitals Working on it.
 It will be on soon.